pdimens/mimick/docs/install.md

 There are three ways you can install Mimick: conda, pixi, pip.
 Make note of the names of the code blocks, as they describe installation and usage variations.

-!> WIP: mimick is not yet available on conda.

 <!-- tabs:start -->
 #### **conda**